-Eric Shook is an Assistant Professor in the Department of Geography, Environment, and Society at the University of Minnesota in the Twin Cities.
+Eric Shook is an Associate Professor in the Department of Geography, Environment, and Society at the University of Minnesota in the Twin Cities.
 His research is focused on geospatial computing, which is situated at the intersection of geographic information science and computational science, with particular emphasis in the areas of cyberGIS, geoAI, and geospatial data science.

-- B.S.: Computer Science, University of Northern Iowa, 2005 -
+- B.S.: Computer Science, University of Northern Iowa, 2005

-- M.S.: Geography, University of Illinois, Urbana-Champaign, 2010 -
+- M.S.: Geography, University of Illinois, Urbana-Champaign, 2010

-- Ph.D.: Geography, University of Illinois, Urbana-Champaign, 2013 -
+- Ph.D.: Geography, University of Illinois, Urbana-Champaign, 2013

-- geospatial computing
+- Geospatial computing